mthom/mthom.github.io/_src/posts/2016-10-10-poor-man-s-dynamic-dispatch-with-types-in-shen.md

   X -> (@s "passed a " (type-of X)))
 ```

-Note that `X` is being typed as a number, as a string, etc. in the
+Note that `X` is being typed as a number, as a string, etc. in each of
-each of the adjoining clauses, and is treated accordingly.
-What we've
+the adjoining clauses, and is treated accordingly.
+What we've created
-created is essentially a limited but type safe version of Common
+is essentially a limited but type safe version of Common Lisp's
-Lisp's `typecase` macro, without delving into macrology.
+`typecase` macro, without delving into macrology.

 # Opportunities and Shortcomings

 We've mentioned the difficulty in dealing with polymorphic types, but
 another major shortcoming is that Shen's type system is simply too
 powerful for this mechanism to work well across all applications.
 Shen
-places no restrictions on the number of types or the relation among
+places no restrictions on the number of types or the relations among
 types that any value may belong to.

 On the bright side, a technique like this could serve as the basis for